-Eggs from LFH and Wallowa stock females with high levels of IHN virus (> 10^3) will be destroyed.
+Eggs from LFH and Wallowa stock females with high levels of IHN virus ($>10^3$) will be destroyed.
 Eggs from negative and low IHN virus (10^1 to 10^3) females will be reared separately.

-Eggs from the Tucannon and Touchet endemic programs with high levels of IHN virus (> 10^3) may be destroyed or reared separately, pending agreement among the co-managers.
+Eggs from the Tucannon and Touchet endemic programs with high levels of IHN virus ($>10^3$) may be destroyed, reared separately, or planted into their respective streams as fry, pending agreement among the co-managers.
 Eggs from negative and low IHN virus (10^1 to 10^3) females will be reared separately.